 – Amil Vasishtha, project manager, Outlandish

 The Co-op Economy is the nation’s only comprehensive report on the UK’s co‑operative sector.
-It reveals turnover, membership and employee figures for thousands of co‑op businesses across the UK.
+It reveals turnover, membership and employee figures for co‑op businesses across the UK.

 Its 175 years since the first commercially successful co-op was founded.